Moving sum procedure for multiple change point detection in large factor models: Numerical experiments

 Between MOSUM-full and MOSUM-diagonal, the latter demonstrates better accuracy in estimating both the total number and locations of change points when $R \ge 1$.
-This is explained by that $d = r (r + 1)/2$ is as large as $ d = 28$ under~(M1) and $d = 21$ under~(M2).
+This is explained by that $d = r (r + 1)/2$ is as large as $d = 28$ under~\ref{m:one} and $d = 21$ under~\ref{m:two}.
 Retaining the diagonal elements of $\widehat{\mathbf{V}}$ only, effectively performs standardisation without suffering from the numerical instability inherent in inverting a large matrix.
-When $R = 0$, MOSUM-full performs marginally better as here, the factor number is kept at $r = 3$ under~(M3), leading to $d = 6$.
+When $R = 0$, MOSUM-full performs marginally better as here, the factor number is kept at $r = 3$ under~\ref{m:zero}, leading to $d = 6$.
+Based on these observations, in practice, we recommend the use of MOSUM-diagonal when the number of (pseudo) factors is moderately large.